def-gthill/kenpali/kenpali-code.md

 }
 ```

-A _point-free pipeline_ is written as a pipeline missing the initial value.
+A _point-free pipeline_ is written as a loose pipeline missing the initial value.
 It parses to a function with one positional parameter, which becomes the missing initial value.

 `point_free_pipeline ::= pipeline_step*`